MinaProtocol/mina/docs/directory-structure.md

         library in `lib`.
 When you create a library `lib/foo_lib` with a `dune` file giving the library's name as `foo_lib`, you must create a `foo_lib.opam` file.

-    - `config.mlh`
-        This file defines some constants for the `ocaml` preprocessor we use.

     - `app/`
         Applications live here.